-Little Diggers

-Early Stage 1 and Stage 1 History

-Find out about the children who lived in The Rocks during the 1800s.
+Little Diggers Early Stage 1 and Stage 1 History Find out about the children who lived in The Rocks during the 1800s.
 What were their houses like?
 What games did they play?
 How were their lives different from, and similar to, ours?
 Students work as archaeologists, excavating artefacts from our simulated archaeological dig, then use our interactive map mat to examine and discuss them in the context of the everyday lives of children who lived in The Rocks in the late 18th and 19th centuries.

-Cost: \$14 per student

-The programs Little Diggers, Dirt Detectives and Pieces of the Past were developed in partnership with The Big Dig Archaeology Education Centre.
+Cost: \$15 per student The programs Little Diggers, Dirt Detectives and Pieces of the Past were developed in partnership with The Big Dig Archaeology Education Centre.
+"Excellent program, Guide was amazing, so great with the children and very informative.
+Loved it!!!
+Highlight of the program was walking around and seeing the actual archaeology sites and artefacts.
+Students loved the digging."
+Teacher, Lane Cove Public School

-Virtual online program now available

-Dirt Detectives

-Stage 2 History

-Why did the great journeys of exploration occur?
+Dirt DetectivesStage 2 History Why did the great journeys of exploration occur?
 Who were the first 'Sydneysiders'?
 Ball and chain shackles and filthy rags decorated with broad arrows?
 History books often describe horrific tales of the brutal punishment and agonising labour experienced by convicts in early colonial Sydney.
 Students work as archaeologists to excavate artefacts from our simulated archaeological dig, then use their investigative skills to discover what life was really like for the convicts and early settlers who lived in The Rocks during the 1800s.

-Cost: \$14 per student

-Pieces of the Past

-Stage 3 History

-Early settlers' buttons and buckles, bottles and beads are amongst the artefacts found under floorboards in The Rocks.
+Cost: \$15 per student Pieces of the Past Stage 3 History Early settlers' buttons and buckles, bottles and beads are amongst the artefacts found under floorboards in The Rocks.
 Students combine artefacts that they excavate from our indoor archaeological dig with other sources, to find out about the lives of people in Australia's colonial past, focusing on the Cumberland Street neighbourhood of The Rocks in the 1800s.
 They look at how the Australian colony developed, who the significant people were, and how colonisation changed the environment.

-Cost: \$14 per student
+Cost: \$15 per student

-"Excellent program, very informative and engaging.
-Hands on activities were great, guides were very knowledgeable and enthusiastic about Australian history."

-Teacher,

-Coal Point Public School